Eleanor O'Byrne: Retirement

 When O'Byrne announced her retirement for July 1966, it was to the shock of many people in the community.
 Although she was in good health and not ill of mind or body, she was ready to move on.
 In light of this decision, she was honored in the Congressional Record by Ogden R. Reid of New York as “One of the ablest, most creative and thoughtful leaders of higher education in America.”

-Although she was no longer Manhattanville’s president, she did not cease her advocacy work, nor did she lose her sense of humor.
+Although she was no longer Manhattanville's president, she did not cease her advocacy work, nor did she lose her sense of humor.
 She said herself that “I won’t be knitting by the fireplace” in her retirement.
-She continued to serve on New York Governor Nelson A. Rockefeller’s Commission on the Education and Employment of Women from 1963 to 1970, after which she began a more isolated retirement at Kenwood Convent, during which she worked on a classified educational project.
-She died there of an illness on October 4, 1987 at the age of 91.
+She continued to serve on New York Governor Nelson A. Rockefeller's Commission on the Education and Employment of Women from 1963 to 1970, after which she began a more isolated retirement at Kenwood Convent, during which she worked on a classified educational project.
+She died there of an illness on October 4, 1987, at the age of 91.
+She was buried at Kenwood Cemetery in Albany, New York.